A Practical Adaptive Subgame Perfect Gradient Method: Algorithm

 \begin{remark} In the case that $\epoch{\Delta}_{n+1} > \epoch{\Delta}_n$ or the next serious step does not occur until $\epoch{x}_{n+r}$ for some $r>1$, we cannot guarantee the exact contraction in \eqref{Eqn:AdaptiveConvergenceRate}, since $\epoch{\tau}_{n+r}$ may no longer satisfy \eqref{Eqn:RestartCondition} due to increases in $\epoch{\Delta}_{n+r}$ and $\epoch{L}_{n+r}$.
 However, in such cases, we expect a contraction approximately matching \eqref{Eqn:AdaptiveConvergenceRate}, which was sufficient in our numerical evaluations. \end{remark}

 In practice, accurately estimating $\epoch{\mu}$ (at each epoch) can be difficult and lead algorithms to be overly conservative.
-Numerically, we found strong practical performance by constructing a live estimate of $\mu$ similar to the approach of~\cite{NAGFree_Cavalcanti}.
+Numerically, we found strong practical performance by constructing an online estimate of $\mu$ similar to the approach of~\cite{NAGFree_Cavalcanti}.
 We initially set $\epoch{\mu}_0=\infty$ and update at each iteration according to

 Then our ASPGM algorithm triggers a restart whenever~\eqref{Eqn:RestartCondition} holds with $\epoch{\mu}=\epoch{\mu}_n$.

 \begin{remark} As additional heuristics, our implementation requires that each epoch perform a minimum number of iterations before restarting and forces a restart after a maximum number of iterations.
 This can prevent premature or delayed restarts due to a poor initial estimate of $\epoch{\mu}$ or $\epoch{L}$, respectively.
 In practice, we found that with a minimum iteration requirement of $20$ and maximum iteration setting of 100, performance was slightly improved. \end{remark}